-Notwithstanding the parish merger in 2016, the availability of three churches as Mass centres has resulted in the three communities (former parishes) continuing much as they did prior to the merger but with only one Sunday Mass at each church.
+Notwithstanding the parish merger in 2016, the availability of three churches as Mass centres has resulted in the three communities (former parishes) continuing much as they did prior to the merger but with only one Saturday Vigil or Sunday Mass at each church.
 This has delayed the merger in practice of the three communities.
 While there are merits in proceeding slowly - and many gains have been made - we believe it is now time for the three communities to worship and celebrate and live their lives of faith together.
 A single site will help us to achieve this.
 There is much potential for a vibrant and vivified new community given the many cultural, social and religious traditions in the parish area.
-It is also generally agreed that the status quo is financially not sustainable.
+It is also generally agreed that the status quo is financially not sustainable as the parish cannot address the deferred maintenance from existing resources